These are the current openings on the City's Boards, Commissions and Committees:

 LEOFF 1 DISABILITY BOARD – One opening for a two year term.
 This citizen at large position will be appointed by the four current members on the Board (two City Council Members, one Fire representative, one Police representative) and must be a resident of the City.

-HISTORIC PRESERVATION COMMISSION – One opening for a term expiring June 30, 2019 and one opening for a term expiring June 30, 2018.
+HISTORIC PRESERVATION COMMISSION – One opening for a term expiring June 30, 2018.
 This position may be filled by a City resident or a person residing within the City’s urban growth area depending on professional expertise or experience.

 PUBLIC LIBRARY BOARD OF TRUSTEES – One opening for a term expiring December 31, 2021.